frontendpatterns/frontendpatterns.dev/src/content/patterns/slot.md

 ## Problem

-Without this pattern, the premise that allowing parent components to inject content into designated areas of child components falls apart, and small changes trigger cascading regressions.
+Components hardcode their entire structure, forcing you to create new variants for each content combination.
+Layout components can't be reused because you can't inject custom content into specific areas like headers, footers, or sidebars without modifying the component itself.

 ## Solution